mt-deva/ACF-GoogleMaps-autocomplete/README.md

 ## Installation

-* Copy the acf-field-type-autocomplete folder into your wp-content/plugins folder
+- Copy the folder into your wp-content/plugins folder
-* Make sure you have included the standard ACF call to your Google Map API key in your functions.php file
+- Make sure you have included the standard ACF call to your Google Map API key in your functions.php file
-* Activate ACF and this plugin
+- Activate ACF and this plugin
-* Create the new ACF field, selecting the new GoogleMaps Autocomplete field type, under jQuery
+- Create the new ACF field, selecting the new GoogleMaps Autocomplete field type, under jQuery
-* Enter, and pull the data out to the Front-End
+- Enter, and pull the data out to the Front-End

 This plugin will add 3 fields to be saved within your ACF data - full address, lat, lng